Rosalind Franklin (rover): Panoramic Camera (PanCam)

 PanCam has been designed to perform digital terrain mapping for the rover and to search for morphological signatures of past biological activity preserved on the texture of surface rocks.
 The PanCam Optical Bench (OB) mounted on the Rover mast includes two wide angle cameras (WACs) for multi-spectral stereoscopic panoramic imaging, and a high resolution camera (HRC) for high-resolution colour imaging.

 PanCam will also support the scientific measurements of other instruments by taking high-resolution images of locations that are difficult to access, such as craters or rock walls, and by supporting the selection of the best sites to carry out exobiology studies.

 In addition to the OB, PanCam includes a calibration target (PCT), Fiducial Markers (FidMs) and Rover Inspection Mirror (RIM).
 The PCT's stained glass calibration targets will provide a UV-stable reflectance and colour reference for PanCam and ISEM, allowing for the generation of calibrated data products.

-Infrared Spectrometer for ExoMars (ISEM) / ENFYS (Near Infrared Spectrometer)
+Infrared Spectrometer

-The ISEM optical box will be installed on the rover's mast, below PanCam's HRC, with an electronics box inside the Rover.
-It will be used to assess bulk mineralogy characterization and remote identification of water-related minerals.
-Working with PanCam, ISEM will contribute to the selection of suitable samples for further analysis by the other instruments.
+The Russian ISEM optical box would be installed on the rover's mast, below PanCam's HRC, with an electronics box inside the Rover.
+It would be used to assess bulk mineralogy characterization and remote identification of water-related minerals.
+Working with PanCam, ISEM would contribute to the selection of suitable samples for further analysis by the other instruments.

-As of 2023, the Russian-built ISEM instrument was to be removed and replaced by a UK-built instrument ENFYS, led by the University of Aberystwyth.
-This spectrometer will be installed in the same location below PanCam's HRC instrument, and will perform an identical role in assessing bulk mineralogy using IR spectrometry.
+The Russian-built ISEM instrument was replaced by a UK-built instrument ENFYS, led by the University of Aberystwyth in Wales.
+This spectrometer will be installed in the same location below PanCam's HRC instrument, and will perform an identical role in assessing bulk mineralogy using IR spectrometry with special focus on clay minerals.
+The development of ENFYS was supported with £10.7 million from the UK Space Agency.
+ENFYS was named after the Welsh word for rainbow.